hiroshimamiya/EPIB685/README.md

 ### Assignment 1: Critical review of environmental epidemiology studies (25%)
 **Overview**
-With your teammates (approx 2 students, depending on class size), you will be asked to orally present critical appraisal to published environmental epidemiology studies.
-The research papers to critique will be assigned to students around Week3.
+You will be asked to orally present critical appraisal to published environmental epidemiology studies.
+The research papers to critique will be assigned on Week 1.
  - The main objective is to provide you with practice in evaluating the scientific quality of papers from the literature and will thus assist in consolidating study designs taught in the course.
 - The secondary objective is to share your critiques with the class through oral presentation.
-- In addition, this assignment will assist with study design in Assignment 4.

 **Format**:
-  Oral presentation of critical appraisal, approximately 20 minute per group, depending on class size.
+  Oral presentation of critical appraisal, approximately 20 minutes, depending on class size along with written report.